Alrighttt/dockersegid/README.md

 python3 installed `sudo apt-get python3`

-python3 requests installed `pip install requests`
+python3 requests installed `pip3 install requests`

 Komodod installed and running.
 This tutorial assumes you have already created a Proof of Stake chain, and you have a node running on the computer you're using.
 Please see [this tutorial](https://komodo-platform.readthedocs.io/en/latest/komodo/create-Komodo-Assetchain.html) if you have not already.